dive2Pro/roam-snapshot/README.md

 Restoring a block version is equivalent to editing that block, and this edit record will also appear in your page's edit history, ensuring effective secondary protection of your information and data.

+## Configure Snapshot Intervals
+- Open Roam plugin settings
+- Click the `History` tab
+- Set custom snapshot intervals for both pages and blocks (in minutes)
+- Default intervals: 10 minutes for pages, 5 minutes for blocks

 ## Changelog